-“Vent Pipe” means any pipe used or intended to be used for ventilating soil pipes, waste pipes, property sewers, traps, connections or sewers.
+Vent Pipe means any pipe used or intended to be used for ventilating soil pipes, waste pipes, property sewers, traps, connections or sewers.

-“Vent Stack” means a vertical vent pipe installed primarily for the purpose of providing circulation of air to and from any part of a property sewer on the sewerage system.
+Vent Stack means a vertical vent pipe installed primarily for the purpose of providing circulation of air to and from any part of a property sewer on the sewerage system.

-“Vented” refers to a discharge pipe with a vent connected at its upstream end.
+Vented refers to a discharge pipe with a vent connected at its upstream end.

-“Waste Pipe” means a pipe which conveys the discharge from waste fixtures only.
+Waste Pipe means a pipe which conveys the discharge from waste fixtures only.

-“Water Heater” means an appliance, usually self-contained, for heating water which is either stored in it or passing through it.
+Water Heater means an appliance, usually self-contained, for heating water which is either stored in it or passing through it.

-“Water Seal” or “Trap Seal” means the vertical distance between the dip and the crown weir of a trap as shown in sketch.
+Water Seal or Trap Seal means the vertical distance between the dip and the crown weir of a trap as shown in sketch.